Mainframe COBOL to Java, C# & Cloud

 While Rehost/Re-platform has been popular over the past few years, re-implementation in an up-to-date language is gaining momentum due to advantages offered by embracing Java and C#.

-In this paper, we attempt to outline the major benefits and issues with each of the approaches:
+In this paper, we outline the major benefits and issues with each of the approaches.

 Refactor/Rewrite

 The primary benefit of this approach is when the application's language is changed from COBOL to a modern language.
-It is important to note that the value of business applications lies in their functionality and not in the way the functionality was expressed in COBOL.
-The language does not matter; it is not a piece of Shakespearean work.
+It is important to note that the value of business applications lies in their functionality and not in the way the functionality was expressed as COBOL code.
+In this context, the language of the source code, be it COBOL, is not what's important; it is not a piece of Shakespearean work.

 Automatic translation may also have its concerns: from heavy use of legacy architectures (from GO TO statements to POINTERS), to performance.
 See 16 Features needed in Successful Translation of COBOL Applications.